-- 1.2.1 The aims of the dualling improvements are: - To address current congestion and delay, reduce journey times and improve reliability on the A47 and on local routes impacted by congestion on the A47. - To provide conditions that encourage inward investment in higher value employment sectors in the north of Cambridgeshire, Peterborough and in Norfolk. - To ensure the infrastructure is in place to support employment and housing growth along the A47 corridor. - Provide for future travel demand between Kings Lynn, Wisbech and Peterborough. - 1.2.2 The assessment of the transport business case will be consistent with Treasury and Department for Transport guidance.
+- 1.2.1 The aims of the dualling improvements are: - To address current congestion and delay, reduce journey times and improve reliability along the A47 and on local routes impacted by congestion on the A47. - To provide a strategic transport corridor linking both the A1 and Peterborough with Kings Lynn, Norwich and beyond that can encourage inward investment to grow the existing agricultural industry base and attract higher value employment sectors in the north of Cambridgeshire, Peterborough and in Norfolk. - To rebalance economic growth across Cambridgeshire and Peterborough to combat isolation and deprivation by ensuring the infrastructure is in place to support regeneration and support the Combined Authorities bold vision to double GVA. - Provide increased capacity for future travel demand between Kings Lynn, Wisbech and Peterborough. - 1.2.2 The assessment of the transport business case will be consistent with Treasury and Department for Transport guidance.